Abdallah-Ehab/compiler-task/README.md

 ![Output Image](assets/image2.png)

-> As of this moment, there's a small issue with the comments regex, probably due to GUI issues.
+> As of this moment, there's a small issue with the comments regex, probably due to GUI issues.(solved)

 ## Team Members
 | Name | Section Number |